OlliL/moneyjinn-server/moneyjinn-hbci-batch/README.md

 # lalaHBCI

-lalaHBCI utilizes [hbci4java](https://github.com/willuhn/hbci4java) to collect serveral data from given bank accounts, stores this information in a database and notifies given Observer to handle the fetched data.
+lalaHBCI utilizes [hbci4java](https://github.com/willuhn/hbci4java) to collect several data from the bank accounts specified.
+It stores collected information in a database and notifies all given Observers to for further handling of the data.

 ## Setup

-- create a Database
+- create a database
 - execute `src/main/resources/database.sql` to create all needed tables
 - create a user with insert/select rights on the created tables

 ## Usage

 * create a new java project and add lalaHBCI as a dependency to it
-* create a `static Main` class which executes `lala.hbci.Main` it could look like this:
+* create a `static Main` class which executes the `main` method of `lala.hbci.lalaHBCI`
+* it could look like this:

 ```Java
 public final class Main {